IBM/nlc-icd10-classifier/README.md

-DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
+> **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
 It is not intended to serve as a medical application.
 There is no representation as to the accuracy of the output of this application and it is presented without warranty.

 # Classify medical diagnosis with ICD-10 code